jonathanolson/slither/notes/patterns.md

       - (a) add BinaryFeatureSet output
       - (b) move "original is black" bits out to a contiguous chunk at the end of the array
     - Flags:
+        - NOTE NOTE: WE HAVE OVERLAP between opposite/same (for adjacent faces) and the notred/notblack equivalent
+        - Do we... deduplicate this data?
+        - --- also exit edges only need a bit for "is red"?
       - Not red (e.g. black)
       - Not black (e.g. red)
       - Not zero